 Founder and Host

-From ages 18-25 Kyle created and hosted the YouTube series Surfing For Change.
-While traveling to the best waves around the world, Thiermann created gonzo-style mini-documentaries about current environmental issues happening in the regions.
+From ages 18-25 Thiermann created and hosted the YouTube series Surfing For Change.
+While traveling to the best waves around the world, he created gonzo-style mini-documentaries about current environmental issues happening in the regions.
 From 25-27 he worked as a correspondent for Discovery Digital Networks covering issues ranging from a little-known indigenous conflict in Chile, to the impact wild pigs have on coral reefs in Hawaii.

-His first YouTube video in the series details how money kept in multinational banks can be used to finance destructive projects all over the world.
-This video inspired people to move over $360 million dollars of lending power out of centralized banks and into local banks and credit unions, and reached people throughout North America, South America, Africa and much of Europe.
+His first YouTube video in the Surfing For Change series detailed how money kept in multinational banks can be used to finance destructive projects all over the world.
+This video inspired people to move large amounts of money out of centralized banks and into local banks and credit unions, and reached people throughout North America, South America, Africa, and much of Europe.

-Kyle Speaks at Universities throughout the country and in 2011 gave a TEDx Talk in his wetsuit.
-Kyle’s surfing and filmmaking successes have earned him the Brower Youth Award, American Clean Skies Award, Blue Vision Youth Award, and Surfrider’s Pro Surfer Environmental Achievement Award.
+Thiermann speaks at universities throughout the country and in 2011 gave a TEDx Talk in his wetsuit.
+His surfing and filmmaking successes have earned him the Brower Youth Award, American Clean Skies Award, Blue Vision Youth Award, and Surfrider’s Pro Surfer Environmental Achievement Award.

 Co-Producer of Surfing For Change